econnet/econ/do.rst

 :license:

 The license cannot be GPL,
-because selling of the product demands profit distribution according work shares.
+because selling of the product demands profit distribution according tribute.

 The license should be compatible with GPL as existing open source software/hardware is the basis.